MicrosoftDocs/dynamics365smb-docs/business-central/warehouse-how-to-pick-for-internal-operations-in-advanced-warehousing.md

 For a location that uses bins to move items to open shop floor bins, you can use the following methods:

 * For a location that uses directed put-away and pick, follow the steps in the [Move Items in advanced warehouse configurations](warehouse-how-to-move-items-in-advanced-warehousing.md) article.
-* For other locations, follow the steps in the [Move Items Unplanned in Basic Warehouse Configurations](warehouse-how-to-move-items-ad-hoc-in-basic-warehousing.md) article.
+* For other locations, follow the steps in the [Move Items Internally in Basic Warehouse Configurations](warehouse-how-to-move-items-ad-hoc-in-basic-warehousing.md) article.

 ## Assembly